youkaisen/switchlink/Documentation/howto/ovs-with-p4-executables.rst

     configured by the user it is considered as value `MEMPOOL0`
     mtu: this is a non-mandatory parameter, if not specifically configured by the user it is considered as value `1500`
+    packet-dir: this is a non-mandatory parameter.
+It accepts 2 values `host` or `network`(case insensitive).
+The value 'host' indicates that traffic via this port will be within the host.
+The value 'network' indicates this port will be able to send/receive traffic to/from network.
+If not specifically configured by the user, default value is `host`

 6) Set atrributes for link ports and a control port::